 Above the shorts is where I put together outfits for B to wear.
 I’ve got his first three days of school laid out.

-If I know he needs to wear a certain shirt for something special like spirit day, I hang it up here so he can’t wear it and get it dirty before he needs it.
+When he needs to wear a certain shirt for something special like spirit day, I hang it up here so he can’t wear it and get it dirty before he needs it.

 In order to get the new clothes in the closet we had to clean some out.